fmentink/FastExpm.jl/README.md

     fastExpm(A; threshold=1e-6, nonzero_tol=1e-14)

  This function efficiently implements matrix exponentiation for sparse and full matrices.
- This code is based on scaling, taylor series and scaling.
+ This code is based on scaling, taylor series and squaring.
  Currently works only on the CPU

  Two optional keyword arguments are used to speed up the computation and preserve sparsity.